department-of-veterans-affairs/vets-design-system-documentation/src/_about/maturity-scale.md

 Let's use the Wizard pattern is an example.
 It was once considered "state of the art" and would have been categorized as "Use: Best Practice".
 However, over time some issues were revealed that made us reconsider and thus we moved to bring the pattern back to "Use with caution: Available".
 Essentially, the pattern was "under review".
 After review we now consider the pattern to be "Don't use: Deprecated" and replaced by other patterns.

 In short, a component or pattern may not move backwards through the scale in a linear fashion.
 In fact, a component or pattern may be deprecated from any other status, if necessary.
+When we decide to deprecate a pattern, the Design System Team has [a process it follows to do so](contributing-to-the-design-system#deprecating-a-component).